ocean-tracking-network/jb-acoustic-telemetry/_episodes/07-plotting-data.md

 ## Using maps to track movement patterns

-Let's look at maps by FishID to see indiviudal fish movement patterns.
+Let's look at maps by FishID to see individual fish movement patterns.

 ~~~
 movMap <- ggmap(FLmap, extent='normal')+